Überspringen zu Hauptinhalt

 According to the wish of the founder, these robes should very discreetly represent a piece of Mainz history or Mainz church history and events that were and are equally significant for Mainz, the history of the city and the church.

 Red, the color of blood!
-These vestments stand for Mainz becoming Christian; the Mainz of the martyrs' church of the first centuries, in Roman and Frankish times.
-Figuratively, St. Stephen, first martyr of Christianity and second patron of the cathedral, who beheaded St. Alban (died ca. 406) and St. Bonifatius (died 754), Archbishop in Mainz and "Apostle of the Germans".
+These vestments stand for Mainz, which is becoming Christian; the Mainz of the martyr church of the first centuries, in Roman and in Frankish times.
+St. Stephan, first martyr of Christianity and second patron of the cathedral, who beheaded St. Alban (died approx. 406) and St. Bonifatius (died 754), Archbishop in Mainz and "Apostle of the Germans & #8220 ;, shown.

 White (gold), the color of joy!
-These vestments stand for the "Golden Mainz" (aurea moguntia).
-They show St. Martinus of Tours (died 397), patron saint of the cathedral and the diocese of Mainz, Archbishop Hrabanus Maurus (died 856), the "teacher of Germany", and Archbishop Willigis (died 1011), the builder of the cathedral
+These vestments stand for the “Golden Mainz & #8220; (aurea moguntia).
+They show St. Martinus von Tours (d.
+397), patron saint of the cathedral and the diocese of Mainz, Archbishop Hrabanus Maurus (d.
+856), the "teacher of Germany & #8220; and Archbishop Willigis (d.
+1011), the builder of the cathedral

 Green, the color of hope!
 These vestments stand for the hopeful, newly blossoming Mainz.
 Significant figures in Mainze church history & #8211; the abbess Hildegard von Bingen (d.
 1179), the Jesuit Petrus Canisius (d.
 1597) and bishop Emmanuel Freiherr von Ketteler (d.
 1877) & #8211; are shown.